 Curation is a management activity related to organization and integration of data.
-Kauthor offers powerful capabilities for both organizing and re-organizing curated content.
-This is my 2nd in a series of posts examining our Kauthor Firefox extension features against Robin Good's criteria for the ideal content curation tool.
-Lets see how Kauthor stacks up against Robin's criteria.
+KBrowser offers powerful capabilities for both organizing and re-organizing curated content.
+This is my 2nd in a series of posts examining our KBrowser Firefox extension features against Robin Good's criteria for the ideal content curation tool.
+Lets see how KBrowser stacks up against Robin's criteria.

 How many ways are available to organize your content?

 - Channels?
 Tags?
 Folders?
 Answer: This is a real strength of our tool.
 You can organize content in folders (channels) and tag them a number of ways

 - How many levels are available?
 Answer: There are 2 channel levels and 4 tags levels (Author, Publisher, Content Tags, Date)

 - Can you nest?
 Answer: Yes, you can organize in 2 levels for publishing and unlimited folder levels when curating